Tourism in Tibet: Foreign citizens and Taiwanese citizens

+Foreign and Taiwanese travelers may only visit the Tibet Autonomous Region by participating package tours organized by a licensed Tibetan travel agency.
+In addition to comply with the visa policy of China, a separate Tibet Travel Permit (入藏函), or formally called the Confirmation letter for entering Tibet (进藏确认函), is required to be granted before booking the transportation into Tibet.
+Applications for a Tibet Travel Permit can only be made by travel agencies licensed in Tibet to appropriate offices of the Regional Government.
+It is advised to apply at least 40 days before departure.

 This policy is in accordance with the regulations set forth by the China National Tourism Administration.
 Tibet's unique location in a plateau mountain environment, along with its distinct ethnic traditions, cultural monuments, and environmental considerations, necessitate specific tourism policies.
 Due to the region's limited transportation infrastructure and tourist service facilities, measures have been implemented to ensure the safety, order, and availability of medical resources for visitors.
 For instance, international tourists are not permitted to travel independently in Tibet; they must participate in organized and guided group tours.

-Travelers wishing to enter Tibet can complete the required procedures at the Tibet Autonomous Region (TAR) Tourism Bureau offices in Beijing, Shanghai, Chengdu, and Golmud, or they may appoint a travel agent to handle the process on their behalf.
-Once the necessary steps are completed, the travel agency will issue an entry letter, which can then be used to purchase air or bus tickets to Tibet.
+Travelers wishing to enter the Tibet Autonomous Region can complete the required procedures at the Autonomous Region's delegation offices in Beijing, Shanghai, Chengdu, and Golmud, or they may appoint a travel agent to handle the process on their behalf.
+Once the necessary steps are completed, the travel agency will be issued the Tibet Travel Permit, which can then be used to purchase air or bus tickets to Tibet.